Clinical Training:

 Hi, I'm Tom Bruett.

-I am a therapist, trainer, consultant, and author who works extensively with the queer community.
-As the founder of the Queer Relationship Institute, I provide therapy for queer folx and training for therapists who work with queer relationships.
-I even wrote a book about it — coming soon from Jessica Kingsley Publishing.
+I am a therapist, trainer, consultant, and author of the book The Go-To Relationship Guide for Gay Men published by JKP.
+I work extensively with the queer community.
+As the founder of the Queer Relationship Institute, I provide therapy for queer folx and training for therapists who work with queer relationships.Â

 My work is deeply informed by my experience training under Drs.
 Ellyn Bader and Peter Pearson in the Developmental Model.
 I want to empower as many therapists as possible to start using this ground-breaking approach.